Laurent Brossoit: Vegas Golden Knights (2021–2023)

 On July 28, 2021, following his third season with the Jets, Brossoit left as a free agent and was signed a two-year, $4.65 million contract with the Vegas Golden Knights.
+In his first season with the team, he served as backup to Robin Lehner and recorded a 10–9–3 record and .895 save percentage.
+However, it was announced that he required hip surgery in the off-season that would leave him unavailable for the beginning of the 2022–23 season.